The More the Merrier! Master the Plural in Japanese with Simple Grammar Techniques

 ギャルズ (ぎゃるず)

-Gals (a comedy trio in Japan, and also the name of a manga series.)
+Gals (a comedy trio in Japan and the name of a manga series.)

-We hope you’re feeling confident about the Japanese plural.
-Once you learn these basic grammar rules, it’s really not as hard as it seems.
+I hope you’re feeling confident about the Japanese plural.
+Once you learn these basic grammar rules, it’s really not as hard as it looks.

 Whatever you choose in terms of practice, have fun!